Palm Springs Modern Tours

 About the Tour

-Robert's narrative includes the history of Palm Springs, the people who lived, worked and vacationed here, the Hollywood stars who played and built homes here and the architects, builders and designers who, from the late 1930s through the early 1970s, developed the "desert modernism" style for which Palm Springs has become famous.
+The tour includes the history of Palm Springs, the people who lived, worked and vacationed here, the Hollywood stars who played and built homes here and the architects, builders and designers who, from the late 1930s through the early 1970s, developed the "desert modernism" style for which Palm Springs has become famous.

 TOUR HIGHLIGHTS

-Neutra's Kaufmann House and Little Tuscany Neighborhood
+Richard Neutra's Kaufmann House and Little Tuscany Neighborhood

 Picture